 Students may choose to have a minor program or programs at the Master's level.
 A minor program may not be taken in the student's major area of study.
 A designated minor requires a minimum of 9 credits of graduate course work and must be approved by the student's advisor, home department head or program director, and a graduate faculty representative of the minor area of study.
 Less than half of the credits applied toward the minor degree program may be in the form of transfer credits.
-Transfer credits applied toward the minor are included as part of the overall transfer limitation applied to the degree as defined above.
+Transfer credits applied to the degree as defined above.